yandex/porto/porto.md

 * **command** - container command string

     Environment variables $VAR are expanded using **wordexp(3)**.
+    Container with empty command is a _meta_ container.

 * **core\_command** - command for receiving core dumps